Star9daisy/hep-paper-manager/README.md

   !
 Remember the last three lines are necessary.
 You can't remove them.

 ## Updates
+### v0.2.1
+- Fix the bug that `hpm add` only checks the first 100 pages in the database.
+- Fix the checkmark style.

 ### v0.2.0
 - Refactor the codebase by introducing `notion_database`.
 - Add `hpm update` to update one paper in the database.